adamaltmejd/cv/cv.md

 ### Sibling Spill-overs and Education Choice

 Considering its immense, life changing consequences, our choice of university education often seems ill-informed.
 I estimate how siblings influence and inspire each others in their choices, using a unique Swedish data set where identification comes from tie breaking lotteries.
 I also use this data set to study economic returns to fields of study and how education influences investment and savings decisions.
+To avoid data-mining pitfalls, the study was [pre-registered](https://osf.io/rj6t7/).

 ### Predicting Replication